N12 – Terminating a Tenancy for Purchaser’s Own Use

 Purchaser’s Own Use

 If giving this notice for a caregiver, the caregiver must be living in the same building as the person receiving care services.
-For example, if you have a duplex and you need one unit for a caregiver, the person receiving the care services must be living in the other unit of this same duplex.
+For example, if you have a duplex and you need one unit for a caregiver, the person receiving the care services must be in the other unit of this same duplex.

-• Occupation is not required by one of the eligible individuals
+• Occupation is not required by one of the eligible individuals;

 • There is a fixed-term lease still in place.